equalitie/Caislean/doc/intro.md

   defined in your inventory;
 - `-K` to make Ansible prompt for a `su` or `sudo` password so that it obtains the right priviledges on the target system.

+## Overview of the roles

+For detailed explanations, required manual steps and all available variables, refer to each role's specific documentation.

+Several roles depend on the presence of other ones within the same playbook in order to run successfully: refer to their documentation to make sure you include all necessary roles.

+Roles are the following:

+- `common`: basic system configuration hardening, including SSH, `sysctl` configuration and default file creation mask;
+- `backupninja`: backup system using backupninja and duplicity to a SFTP-enabled remote host
+- `ldap-account-manager` (_broken_): web-based management of LDAP user accounts
+- `mysql`: basic MySQL installation for use by web services
+- `nginx`: basic nginx installation without any content
+- `openldap`: OpenLDAP installation and setup for basic multi-user support
+- `openvpn`: OpenVPN server and dnsmasq for Internet access through the VPN, with authentication to OpenLDAP and/or through TLS certificates
+- `owncloud`: Owncloud service and its configuration for nginx and PHP-FPM
+- `php-fpm`: PHP-FPM service and configuration for a use with nginx and web services that require PHP
+- `prosody`: Prosody XMPP server with authentication against local OpenLDAP
+- `roundcube`: Roundcube webmail client
+- `samba` (_work in progress_): Samba file sharing server, to be used through the VPN, with LDAP-based authentication
+- `suricata` (_broken_): Suricata Intrusion Detection System (IDS), to produce warnings in case of network-based attacks
+- `tls`: system's TLS configuration (certificate, keys and revocation list), used by all network services
+- `usermin` (_work in progress_): web-based usermin software to allow users to perform
+- `virtualmail`: Postfix email server and dovecot SMTP server, authenticating against and delivering mails to LDAP users
+- `wordpress`: Wordpress installation and its configuration for ngins and PHP-FPM